Towards Proactive Safe Human-Robot Collaborations via Data-Efficient Conditional Behavior Prediction: Related Work

 \textbf{Courtesy and Influence:} Prior work on courtesy and influence behavior for robots often relies on human and robot collision avoidance~\cite{yu2021path, sadigh2016planning} or minimizes the expected cost incurred by a human~\cite{sun2018courteous, bestick2017implicitly}.
 Other work on influencing humans usually rely on learning-based models, which are shown to be brittle with real humans~\cite{xie2021learning, wang2022influencing}.

 \textbf{Safe Human-Robot Collaboration (HRC):} Safety has long been studied for HRC with techniques like workplace separation~\cite{robla2017working}, rule-based methods~\cite{zanchettin2015safety} and control barrier functions~\cite{ferraguti2020safety, liu2015safe}.
+These techniques ensure safety reactively, so are only safe in the short-term.
 We are interested in ensuring long-term safety for HRC, so we leverage a long-term safe control strategy for stochastic systems~\cite{wang2022myopically} and discuss how to incorporate our CBP model into the safe controller.